Musculoskeletal Disorders

 - Skin colour changes

 Hazards are best eliminated at the source.
-Employers should focus on avoiding repetitive patterns of work through job design changes:
+Focus on eliminating repetitive patterns of work through job design changes:

-If elimination of repetitive patterns of work is not possible, prevention strategies can focus on:
+If elimination of repetitive patterns of work is not possible, focus on:

-- Tool and equipment design - providing proper tools that decrease the force and avoid awkward positions
+- Tool and equipment design: providing tools that decrease the force needed and do not require awkward positions

-Being aware of the causes and developing a prevention program is essential.
-Inform and train workers, encourage early reporting of symptoms, and identify and control job-related risk factors.
+Be aware of the causes and develop a prevention program.
+Educate and train workers, encourage early reporting of symptoms, and identify and control job-related risk factors.